OUR TEACHERS ROCK!

 Children’s chorus director and Summer camp director and teacher

-Ms. Bancroft studied at the Peabody Conservatory of Johns Hopkins University in the studio of Phyllis Bryn-Julson for her masters of music in voice performance.
-Elexa portrayed Despina in the production of Cosi fan tutte in the Peabody Opera mainstage production.
+Ms. Elexa studied at the Peabody Conservatory of Johns Hopkins University in the studio of Phyllis Bryn-Julson for her masters of music in voice performance.
+Ms. Elexa portrayed Despina in the production of Cosi fan tutte in the Peabody Opera mainstage production.

-Elexa made her debut with Capitol City Opera in 2012 as Lauretta in Puccini’s Gianni Schicchi at Ogelthorpe University.
+Ms. Elexa made her debut with Capitol City Opera in 2012 as Lauretta in Puccini’s Gianni Schicchi at Ogelthorpe University.
 She performed Despina, in English this time, in Cosi fan Tutte at the Conant Center for performing arts with CCOC in the fall of 2012 and in the spring of 2013 Ms. Bancroft was choir master for the children of Puccini’s La Boheme.
-Recently she sang one of her favorite musicals, Sweeney Todd, on the stage with Capitol City Opera.
+She also sang one of her favorite musicals, Sweeney Todd, on the stage with Capitol City Opera.

 She was honored to be a part of The Atlanta Opera’s children show and first commissioned opera, Rabbit Tales as the main character- Teenchy Duck.
 She and the cast traveled an entire school year to performance halls around Georgia bringing light opera to the ears of many young students.